cardano-aim/cardano-voting-suite/README.md

 ### `options.addressCborToBech32: (cbor: string) => string`

 Required.
 To reduce the size of the library build and drop the dependency, the address conversion function is specified through the constructor.
-The function must be called with address CBOR as argument and return the address in BECH32 format.
+The function must return the address in BECH32 format for the given CBOR address.

 > example using `@stricahq/typhonjs`: